gamemanual0/gm0/source/docs/appendix/glossary.rst

         meaning there are 24/25 teeth around the circumference of the output shaft.
-        There are many different types of servos legal for use in FTC - for information on how to choose the right servo, refer to the Motor and Servo section.
+        There are many different types of servos legal for use in FTC - for information on how to choose the right servo, refer to :doc:`/docs/hardware-basics/servo-guide/choosing-servo`.

         .. image:: images/glossary/servo.jpg
             :alt: A Hitec HSB-9370TH servo